It was not my best day.

 Business Has No Rules.

-No wait, let me say in in a more specific way:
+Wait; let me say it in a more specific way:

 Business Has No Rules, Not Even in ‘The WordPress Community’